-The cheek rash normally fades within 2 weeks.
+The cheek rash usually fades within 2 weeks.

-The body rash also fades within 2 weeks, but sometimes comes and goes for up to a month, especially if you're exercising, hot, anxious or stressed.
+The body rash also fades within 2 weeks, but sometimes lasts for up to a month, especially if you're exercising, hot, anxious or stressed.

 Adults might also have joint pain and stiffness.
-This can continue for many weeks, even after the other symptoms have gone.
+This can happen in children too, but it's rare.
+Joint pain can continue for many weeks, even after the other symptoms have gone.

-If you're not sure it's slapped cheek syndrome
+If you're not sure your child has slapped cheek syndrome

 Look at other rashes in babies and children.